mbuczko/cerber-oauth2-provider/README.md

 Removes from store user with given login.

+`(disable-user [login])`

+`(enable-user [login])`

+Disables or enables user with given given login.
+Disabled user is no longer able to authenticate and all authorization attempts fail immediately.

 ### tokens

-`(find-tokens-by-client [client])`
+`(find-tokens-by-client [client token-type])`

-Returns list of non-expirable refresh-tokens generated for given client.
+Returns collection of "access" or "refresh" tokens generated for given client.

-`(find-tokens-by-user [user])`
+`(find-tokens-by-user [user token-type])`

-Returns list of non-expirable refresh-tokens generated for clients operating on behalf of given user.
+Returns collection of "access" or "refresh" tokens generated for clients operating on behalf of given user.

+`(revoke-access-token [token])`

+Revokes given access-token.

 `(revoke-tokens [client])`

 `(revoke-tokens [client login])`

-Revokes all access- and refresh-tokens bound with given client (and optional user's login).
+Revokes all access- and refresh-tokens bound with given client (and optionally with particular user).

 ### global options